 In the medical sciences evidence is often ranked from the strongest to the weakest, with systematic reviews/meta-analyses considered to be at the highest level, or Level 1.
 The rankings are based on the characteristics of research designs (methodology, validity, and applicability to patient care) and their ability to protect against bias.
-There is no one universally accepted hierarchy, but a ranking is often depicted using a pyramid.

 The resources below are only available to Wilkes staff, faculty and students:

 This network for students interested in evidence-based healthcare brings together relevant, useful resources about all aspects of EBH into a searchable, useable platform.

 S4BE is divided up into two main areas, education and blogging.
 The education component includes both articles generated by S4BE contributors and signposts to outside content.

 In addition to the educational aspect, S4BE has student bloggers who write about EBH.
 Their posts look at recent news in the health world or summarize new research.
 They also comment on problems and controversies in the health world, trying to find solutions.

 The evidence pyramid is a visual representation of grades of evidence.
 For example, a systematic review of randomized controlled trials that show consistent results provides the highest quality evidence (i.e., the “gold standard”) and is at the top of the pyramid.
 Towards the base we find literature such as case reports or case series which are less likely to reliably predict outcomes.

 The advancement of any scholarly field depends on research and the sharing of information that results from that research.

 Primary Sources ("unfiltered information") are publications that report the results of original research may be in the form of conference papers, journal articles, technical reports, theses and dissertations, or journal articles.
 The information is present in its original form (that is, it has not been interpreted or condensed or otherwise “repackaged” by other writers).
 The works present new thinking/discoveries/results and unite them with the existing knowledge base.